How to insert a table in Substack

 The frequency of “worthwhile” upgrades (defined as 2x CPU performance improvement) has been decreasing, supporting the common wisdom that yearly upgrades are no longer worth it.

-And here’s the table for the ‘Pro’ series iPhones:
+And here’s the table for the ‘Pro’ series: